As officials push for answers in Uvalde school shooting nearly 2 weeks after the massacre, families are still burying their children – KION546

 The latest account from authorities indicates the shooter trapped the 21 victims with him inside two adjoining classrooms for more than an hour as officers gathered in the hallway, despite repeated 911 calls from students asking for help.

 “Nobody’s been disciplined for this.
-There’s been no repercussions at all for what many have described as one of the worst law enforcement failures in American history,” US Rep. Joaquin Castro told CNN Saturday.
+There’s been no repercussions at all for what many have described as one of the worst law enforcement failures in American history,” US Rep. Joaquin Castro, a Texas Democrat, told CNN Saturday.
 “All of us, the American people, have seen the story and the version of the story change four or five times now.”

 Response to shooting has been ‘disturbing,’ congressman says